angelo-wf/LakeSnes/bugs.md

   - Scroll is not updated correctly at the end of stage 1 when scrolling to the boss-area
 - Super Bomberman
   - Options on title-screen have sprite-dropout(?)
-- Tales of Phantasia
-  - Freezes on boot (CPU gets stuck in some loop)
 - Taz-Mania
   - Audio breaks during gameplay (might cause game freeze at following SPC upload)
 - Toy Story
   - Scroll is not updated correctly during the two chase levels ("Run Rex, run" and "Roller Bob")
   - Sprite-dropout problems in "Really inside the claw machine" when holding an alien (and some other places) [does not happen in SnesJS]
   - Odd noise when starting a new level, some sound effects keep going during and when exiting levels [does not happen in SnesJS]
+- Wild Guns
+  - Flashes to incorrect scroll every other frame in-game